Not worth your money. Too tall for its short wheelbase, the Huffy Rock is a poor fit for any child.

 - Kids Pedal Bikes: Comparison Charts: A comparison of the top bikes in all tire sizes (works best in desktop).

-- Balance Bikes: Product Filter Tool: A comparison of the top balance bikes on the market (works best in desktop).
+- Balance Bikes: Comparison Charts: A comparison of the top balance bikes on the market (works best in desktop).

 - Why a Balance Bike Should Be the First Bike for Your Toddler: How and why balance bikes benefit toddlers as compared to tricycles and training wheels.